 4. Play the African Counting Game Mancala

 Mancala is a game that’s said to date back to the 6th century in the Ethiopian and Eritrean regions.
 You can buy a version of this African counting game on Amazon and eBay.
-Players must capture as many of the opponent’s pieces, which are generally in the form of gems, seeds, or small stones.
-Learn more about how to play by watching the YouTube video below:
+Players must capture as many of the opponent’s pieces as possible, which are generally in the form of gems, seeds, or small stones.
+Learn more about how to play by watching the YouTube video below.

 5. Donate to Organizations that Stand Against Racism

 Organizations like the Black Youth Project, the National Association for the Advancement of Colored People (NAACP), and The American Civil Liberties Union support equality and the fight against racism.
 And they could definitely use a hand.
 So, consider donating some money to these organizations or any organization that represents the fight for equality.

 6. Buy and Share Books Written by Black Authors